PunchiiNadia/EarlyRoboticsCreations2023/README.md

 ---

 ## 💡 Reflection
 These early robotics creations represent more than technical learning.
 They reflect my belief that engineering should connect function with feeling and innovation with empathy.
-Each project strengthened my understanding of how curiosity, creativity, and compassion can coexist in robotics and design.
+Each project strengthened my understanding of how curiosity, creativity, and compassion can coexist in robotics and design, marking the foundation of my journey to create robots that can interact and grow alongside people.

 ---